vanngocthuyla/Data_Analysis/_pages/omics/supervised.md

 In addition to LDA, various classification methods, including [Support Vector Machine (SVM)](https://vanngocthuyla.github.io/Data_Analysis/_pages/omics/SVM), [Random Forest](https://vanngocthuyla.github.io/Data_Analysis/_pages/omics/RF), and [Naive Bayes](https://vanngocthuyla.github.io/Data_Analysis/_pages/omics/Naive_Bayes) were introduced.
 Each of these methods employs different mathematical approaches to tackle the same classification task, providing multiple options for the best fit for specific data and analysis purposes.

-### 1.2.
-Feature Selection
+### 2. Feature Selection

 One effective method for this is stepwise feature selection.
 Similar to LDA, this approach begins by testing individual features and selecting the one that provides the best classification quality for the training set.
 The process then evaluates pairs of features, where the first feature is the previously selected one, and identifies the pair that yields the highest classification accuracy.
 This method continues with triples, quadruples, and so forth.
 Although this greedy strategy may not be optimal, it delivers results within a reasonable timeframe.

+### 2.1.
+Input

 To implement this, I utilized the swLDA (step-wise LDA) algorithm, using the same training and testing datasets.

+### 2.2.
+Result

 Unlike LDA, swLDA requires an additional parameter called Niveau, which determines the stopping criterion.
 This parameter should be adjusted based on the size of the transcriptome; in this case, with nearly 7,000 genes, I set it to 0.0005.

 **Prediction result**